 How Stability Interacts with Hoka's Meta-Rocker

 Neither the J-Frame nor the H-Frame works in a vacuum.
-They are part of Hoka's complete system, which includes the Active Foot Frame (the "bucket seat" that cradles your heel) and, most importantly, the Meta-Rocker.
+They're part of Hoka's full system, including the Active Foot Frame (the "bucket seat" that cradles your heel) and, most importantly, the Meta-Rocker.

 The Meta-Rocker is the "rocking chair" curvature of the sole.
 This geometry encourages a smooth, quick transition from heel-strike to toe-off.

 This matters because the rocker complements the stability.
-By helping you roll through your stride more efficiently, the Meta-Rocker reduces the amount of time your foot spends on the ground, which in turn minimizes the stress of overpronation.
-The J-Frame or H-Frame simply works to keep you aligned during that smooth roll.
+By helping you roll through your stride more efficiently, the Meta-Rocker reduces the time your foot spends on the ground, which helps minimize the stress of overpronation.
+The J-Frame or H-Frame then keeps you aligned during that smooth roll.

 Foam Materials Behind Each Frame